Ayaan-Hashim/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
 A hierarchical machine learning framework comprising two advanced CNN models capable of distinguishing among 11 distinct physical activities and 4 unique breathing patterns.
-The `tflite` files can be found in `andrioid-app/app/src/main/assets/Models`
+The `tflite` files can be found in `andrioid-app/app/src/main/assets/Models`.
+Some tasks code can also be found under `model_code/`.

 # On-Device Activity Classification System